ritik-malik/Netfilter_Kernel_Module/README.md

 5. ACCEPT everything else
 6. Log all the above
 <br>

-* The module does the above task by identifying the IP header of the received packet & then check the protocol type, if it is UDP then check for the Port number, if it is 53, then ACCEPT, else DROP.
+* The module does the above task by identifying the IP header of the received packet & then check the protocol type, if it is UDP then check for the Port number, if it is 53, then ACCEPT, else DROP
 * If the protocol type is TCP, then it will check all the individual bits to identify SYN scan , ACKscan & FIN scan, and the port number.
-Then ACCEPT the packet.
+Then ACCEPT the packet
-* If the protocol type is ICMP then it will ACCEPT the packets, and also ACCEPT everything else.
+* If the protocol type is ICMP then it will ACCEPT the packets, and also ACCEPT everything else
 * The module will log everything using **printk** which can be cross checked in **dmesg**
 * The working with detailed comments can be found in the module itself

 #### The Makefile
 The Makefile is attached to compile the above module.
 It also automatically removes the extra files while leaving only the **NF_KMOD.ko** - the final module to be inserted